© (c) Willy Brunner / Lenk-Simmental Tourismus AG

 • Distance 7,5 km

-The Betelberg gondola lift takes you up to Leiterli at just under 2000 m above sea level.
-The tour begins with a descent, first along the ski lift and then on to the Betelberg high-altitude trail on the winter hiking trail.
-Now the route leads away from prepared and signposted paths through untouched terrain.
-The route is mostly flat over the Haslerberg towards the end of the tour, the Tube.
-The pleasant ascent begins below the crater landscape of the Gryden, with only the last few meters up to the Tube being somewhat steeper.
-The panorama at the top of the Tube (2107 m above sea level) of the surrounding Simmental and Saanenland mountains is magnificent.
-Lauenenhorn, Laaglehorn and, in the distance, the Albristhorn and Wildstrubel line up with many other peaks all around.
+Take the Betelberg gondola up to Leiterli at just under 2000 m above sea level.
+The route begins with a descent, first along the ski lift and then continuing to the Betelberg high trail on the winter hiking path.
+Now the route leads away from prepared and marked trails into untouched terrain.
+Over the Haslerberg, the path is mostly flat towards the destination of the route, the Tube.
+Below the crater landscape of the Gryden begins the pleasant ascent, with only the last few meters to the Tube being a bit steeper.
+The panorama at the top of the Tube (2107 m above sea level), of the surrounding Simmental and Saanenland mountains is brilliant.
+Lauenenhorn, Laaglehorn and in the distance the Albristhorn and Wildstrubel line up, along with many other peaks, all around.

-After a well-earned break, we take the same route back to the Leiterli.
+After a well-deserved break, return on the same route back to Leiterli.

 • Approach

-By car to the valley station of the Betelberg cable car.
+By car to the Betelberg gondola valley station.

-• By train to Lenk.
+• Take the train to Lenk.
 Timetable: SBB.
 Continue on foot or by bus to the Betelberg valley station.
-Take the Betelberg gondola lift up to Leiterli.
+Take the Betelberg gondola up to Leiterli.

 • Free parking is available at the Betelberg valley station.